ARNAVKS/spam-email-classifier/README.md

 import pandas
 table = pd.read_csv('completeSpamAssassin.csv')
 ```
-* **Text Preprocessing** : I had done Basic-Text Preprocessing, in which I had done text cleaning by doing lowercasing, removing newline character (\n), removing url links, removing '@', removing all punctuation marks and removing digits in all the texts.
+* **Text Preprocessing** : I had done Basic-Text Preprocessing, in which I had done text cleaning by doing lowercasing, removing newline character (\n), removing url links, removing '@', removing all punctuation marks, removing digits, removing all the stopwords and using stemming in all words in all the texts.
 * **Feature Engineering** : For finding the feature of of the text I used Bag of Words.
 ```python
 from sklearn.feature_extraction import CountVectorizer